Bringing your portraits to life is much easier when you can give them a realistic head of hair.

-Step 5 – Draw Line All the Way to Shape Edge
+Step 5 – Draw Lines to Shape the Edges

 For the next step of your braid drawing, return to the wider end at the top of the zigzag and draw a diagonal line from the first point in the zigzag pattern.